The Trentham Estate Fairies

-More worryingly, they’re also know as Siths, which is likely to worry The Jedi somewhat.
+More worryingly, they’re also known as Siths, which is likely to worry Thewe3 Jedi somewhat.

 Whatever the truth (if there is one) The Trentham Estate, just down the road from us, is the home of a large number of them.

 Although the Hall doesn’t quite look this any more, a gentle stroll around the gardens will, if you keep your eyes open, reveal at least 15 of these bewinged creatures, lovingly constructed from stainless steel wire.

 Incidentally, the artist, who creates these amazing creatures, lives in our beautiful village of Oakamoor, where you can see some of his creations adorning the chimneys of various properties, including ours – and all for free!